- Sub-$20 pricing – Zenni’s always been amongst those with low pricing. They currently have some of the lowest prices starting at $6.95.

 While in the past I’ve referred to Zenni’s website as “simple”, they’ve made a number of improvements over the years while still maintaining the ease of navigation.

 Frame selection is quite good.
 In total, roughly 4000 frames exist, with 76 frames at the lowest ($6.95) price point.
 They also have a variety of frames for $9.95, $12.95, $15.95, and $19.00+.
+About 150 are available under the $15 mark.
 Beyond that, they also carry memory titanium, rimless, aluminum alloy, and quite a bit more in the way of options although prices vary in those categories, quite a few beyond the $19.00 mark.
-All in all, there’s a huge selection and prices generally are quite low.
+All in all, there’s a huge selection and prices generally are quite low and increase gradually as you go along.
+Frame prices cap at under $50 making it clear that they are heavily focused on low prices.

 Basic single-vision lenses (either 1.50 or 1.57 index) come free with the frames.
 Bifocals add $17 and Progressives add $21.95 to the price tag.
 A number of indexes are available (up to 1.67 for single vision), in addition to Transitions-branded photochromic lenses & Polarized lenses.
 Polycarbonate lenses are available for $9.
 Anti-scratch and UV are free, but an AR coating is extra ($4.95 for the basic coating, $14.95 for a more premium coating).
 Tint can be found for $4.95.

-They’ve essentially covered all the basics when it comes to lens options.
+They’ve essentially covered all the basics when it comes to lens options, and managed to keep the prices of those upgrades consistently low.

 Website and Ordering: